2013 America's Cup: Day 8: September 18

 Team New Zealand led all the way to win race eleven by 15 seconds, to move to match point in the race for the Cup.
-During the pre-start, Barker maneuvered in front of Spithill and then delayed both boats from crossing the start line until well after the gun had gone.
+During the pre-start, Barker manoeuvred in front of Spithill, delaying both boats from crossing the start line until well after the gun had gone.
 Oracle performed well on the upwind beat, but Team New Zealand covered well, and the boats rounded opposite marks 17 seconds apart.
 At the final mark, Barker kept Aotearoa between Oracle and the mark, and the rounding was well below the usual speed.
 Team New Zealand were able to accelerate away leaving Oracle almost stationary in the water on the sprint to the finish line, taking the score to 1–8.

 The second race of the day suffered a 15-minute wind delay postponement.
 The postponement came at the same as the boats hit the start line.
 Barker had perfected a time on distance sprint to the line, to obtain a lead on the way to the reach mark.
 The boats made their way back to the starting area, but the wind and the strong outgoing tide combined to confirm the postponement of racing for the day.

 Day 9: September 19

 Barker was aggressive in the pre-start phase of the first race of Day 9.
-It did not pay off, and Spithill was able to get into a position where Team New Zealand was forced to keep clear.
-From that lead off the start line, Oracle led the whole race to win race twelve by 31 seconds.
-During the upwind leg, Oracle's performance was excellent.
-They were able to sail on their foils at speeds approaching 32 knot.
+However, Spithill positioned Oracle such that Team New Zealand was forced to keep clear and ultimately allowing Oracle to led the whole race, eventually wining race twelve by 31 seconds.
+Oracle performed stronger on the uphill leg than in previous races, and were able to sail on their foils at speeds approaching 32 knot.
 Oracle gained their second point to take the score to 2–8.

 The start time for the second race of the day was pushed back several times due to the wind exceeding the allowed limit.
 At one point the teams were able to enter the starting box, but the wind then exceeded the limit again.
 Racing was then postponed for the day, allowing Oracle to keep alert for another day.